top of page

 Lack of Motivation to Save or Invest

-Saving money can give you financial independence and peace of mind by providing a financial cushion in case of unexpected expenses or emergencies.
-Unfortunately, those who set aside money for a rainy day are in the minority, with statistics showing that only 3 in 10 people have some savings in the US, and 27% of US adults have no emergency savings at all.
+Saving money can give you financial independence and peace of mind by providing a financial cushion.
+However, statistics show that only 3 in 10 people have some savings in the US, and that 27% of US adults have no emergency savings at all.
+[5]

 Steps to Clarify Your Financial Goals